 According to the 2023 PIT Count, 50.5% of people experiencing homelessness in the Raleigh/Wake County CoC are experiencing unsheltered homelessness.
-Black/African American individuals comprised 58% of the unsheltered homeless population and 76% of the sheltered population.
-In 2021, Black/African American individuals comprised 78.5% of the total homeless population in the CoC The respective share of Black/African American individuals among the sheltered and unsheltered population are disproportionately greater than the share of Black/African American individuals in the overall Raleigh population (26.1%).
-The inflated share of Black/African American individuals in the homeless population over time could indicate a lack of accessible shelters and services in R/ECAP census tracts.
+African American individuals comprised 58% of the unsheltered homeless population and 76% of the sheltered population.
+In 2021, African American individuals comprised 78.5% of the total homeless population in the CoC.
+The respective share of African American individuals among the sheltered and unsheltered population are disproportionately greater than the share of African American individuals in the overall Raleigh population (26.1%).